nimh-dsst/fast-fmm-rpy2/README.md

 #### 1. Install R
 - See the official R [documentation](http://r-project.org/) and Photometry FLMM [tutorial](https://github.com/gloewing/photometry_FLMM/blob/main/Tutorials/Python%20rpy2%20installation/R%20and%20rpy2%20installation%20guide.ipynb) for more information on installing R and system requirements for your system.
+> [!WARNING]
+> Depending on your system and local environment you may encounter a compatibility issue between the latest version of R (4.5.0) and the latest version of `rpy2` (version 3.5.17) on Ubuntu.
+See [rpy2 issue](https://github.com/rpy2/rpy2/issues/1164) for more info.
+The issue has been fixed on the master branch of rpy2 but has not shipped with a published release yet.

 #### 2. Install fastFMM R Package
 Download the $\texttt{R}$ Package `fastFMM` by running the following command within $\texttt{R}$ or $\texttt{RStudio}$: